Po-i-Kalyan

 - Description: Islamic religious complex in Bukhara, Uzbekistan

-- Categories: place of worship, tourism, and religious organization
+- Categories: tourism, tourist attraction, and religion

 - Location: Bukhara, Uzbekistan, Central Asia, Asia